A Quick Guide for Advanced Features

-|Ordinal||Example – Strongly agree, Agree, Neutral, Disagree, Strongly disagree||Percentage, mean, median, mode, and cross-tabulation|
+|Ordinal||Example – Strongly agree, Agree, Neutral, Disagree, Strongly disagree||Percentage, mean, median, mode, cross tabulation, Chi-square test of independence|

-|Quantitative||Examples Age, income, blood pressure, temperature, number of people in a family, balance on a bank account, etc.||Mean, media, mode, standard deviation, regression, and comparison of means for nominal and ordinal questions|
+|Quantitative||Examples – Age, income, blood pressure, temperature, number of people in a family, balance on a bank account, etc.||Mean, median, mode, standard deviation, t tests, ANOVA, linear or polynomial regression|

 |Less than an hour||1 - 2 hours||2 - 4 hours||4 - 6 hours||More than 6 hours|

 |Female||1, 11.11%, 5.88%, 5.88%||2, 22.22%, 11.76%, 11.76%||3, 33.33%, 17.65%, 17.65%||2, 22.22%, 11.76%, 11.76%||1, 11.11%, 5.88%, 5.88%|

 |Male||1, 12.50%, 5.88%, 5.88%||3, 37.50%, 17.65%, 17.65%||4, 50.00%, 23.53%, 23.53%|